davidsamu/seal/doc/SOPs/Spike sorting SOPs.md

 ## Tips

-- You can do spike sorting much faster (and better) if you learn some of the keyboard shortcuts of the common operations.
+- You can do spike sorting much faster (and better) if you learn some of the keyboard shortcuts of the frequently used commands.
   - add cluster: Alt + draw circle using cursor
   - subtract region: TBA
   - (TODO: add more shortcuts here!)